Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/V3/CCP_README.md

     ![Alt text](dataPollerFields.png)

-  - In below json file, "streamName" should contain a suffix at the start "Custom-<namevalue>"
+  - In below json file, "streamName" should contain a suffix at the start "Custom-<namevalue>".

     ![Alt text](dcrStreamName.png)

   - Property dataCollectionEndpoint and dataCollectionRuleImmutableId are optional parameters in dcrConfic object.
 If specified then it will use the value as is unless placeholder "{{value}}" is used for this properties dataCollectionEndpoint and dataCollectionRuleImmutableId.
-  - The property "rateLimitQps", "retryCount" can made dynamic by adding a placeholder like "{{rateLimitQps}}".
-Doing this it will create a parameter in mainTemplate and in mainTemplate.json file this placeholder will get replaced by ARM template parameter reference.
   - Keep rest all properties of the file as is.
   - Below is a sample data poller file and is used to pole details from the API.